softbankrobotics-labs/pepper-solitaries-loop/README.md

 ```
 QiSDK.register(this, this)
 ```
-In the `onRobotFocusGained`, instantiate a `AnimatedSolitary` object by passing it the QiContext and start the loop:
+In the `onRobotFocusGained`, instantiate a `SolitariesLoop` object by passing it the QiContext and start the loop:
 ```
-animatedSolitary = AnimatedSolitary(qiContext)
+solitariesLoop = SolitariesLoop(qiContext)
 ```
 You can also define the frequency at which you want the animations to run (time in seconds):
 ```
-animatedSolitary = AnimatedSolitary(qiContext, 40)
+solitariesLoop = SolitariesLoop(qiContext, 40)
 ```
 Start the solitaries loop whenever you want (for instance if no human has been detected around the robot for X minutes):
 ```
-animatedSolitary.start()
+solitariesLoop.start()
 ```
 Stop the solitaries loop whenever you want (for instance if a human is engaged or if you loose the robot focus):
 ```
-animatedSolitary.stop()
+solitariesLoop.stop()
 ```